The Getaway (Dexter): Plot

 Having learned the truth about Dexter's identity, Arthur warns Dexter to leave him alone.
 When he leaves, Dexter follows Arthur in his van, accidentally striking another car on his way.
 Dexter follows Arthur to a bank, where he sees him bring a large envelope back to the van.
 Dexter attacks and knocks out Arthur, and realizes the envelope is filled with cash.
 Dexter plans to kidnap and kill Arthur, but he spots the driver of the car he struck earlier talking to police officers.
 Dexter hides the envelope and confronts the irritable driver.
 He attacks the driver and is detained by the police.
 By the time he is released, Arthur is gone, but Dexter recovers the envelope.

 Meanwhile, Debra continues looking into Harry's mysterious lover.
 An old informant of Harry's takes Debra to what she recognizes as Brian Moser's house.
 The informant reveals the woman's name was Laura Moser, and while researching her, Debra learns she was the biological mother of both Dexter and Brian.
 The police discover Trinity's true identity.
 At Arthur's house, Debra confronts Dexter, who feigns surprise and fears Debra is close to realizing his secret life.
 Instead, Debra says she believes the Ice Truck Killer used her to get to him, and she reasserts how much she loves her foster brother.

 Inspired partially by Debra, and partially by his desire to be a better family man than Arthur, Dexter considers giving up murder.
-After convincing Rita to leave town, Dexter tracks down and captures Arthur.
+After convincing Rita to leave town, he tracks down and captures Arthur.
 Dexter insists he is not like Arthur, but Arthur insists they are both the same.
-Right before he is killed with a framing hammer, Arthur tells Dexter that "it's already over."
-Disposing of Arthur's body afterwards, Dexter comes to realize that his love for his family is starting to outweigh his need to kill, and he begins to hope for a future without killing.
+Arthur tells Dexter that "it's already over" before Dexter kills him with a framing hammer.
+While disposing of Arthur's body, Dexter comes to realize that his love for his family is beginning to outweigh his need to kill, and he begins to hope for a future without killing.
 But upon returning home, he finds a message from Rita that she came home from the airport because she forgot her identification.
-Dexter returns her phone call, only to find that her cell phone and bags are in the house.
-Dexter hears Harrison crying in the bathroom and finds Rita dead in the bathtub, having been killed by Arthur.
-Harrison sits in a pool of Rita's blood on the bathroom floor, in the same manner that Dexter was left in a pool of his mother's blood during his youth.
+Dexter returns her phone call, only to find that her cell phone and bags are still in the house.
+Dexter hears Harrison crying in the bathroom and finds Rita dead in the bathtub, having been killed by Arthur, with Harrison sitting in a pool of Rita's blood on the bathroom floor, in the same manner that Dexter was left in a pool of his mother's blood during his childhood.